 Hepatitis A is typically spread through the fecal-oral route.
 This is when an uninfected person ingests food or water that has been contaminated with even a small amount of feces.
 This can occur when:

-- Having sex with someone infected with hepatitis A
+- Having close contact with someone infected with hepatitis A

 Hepatitis A goes away on its own in most cases.
 You can help yourself get better faster by drinking lots of water, eating a healthy mix of foods, and avoiding alcohol.
 While you have hepatitis A, cut back on daily activities until all your energy returns.
 Those who have had hepatitis A before can never get sick from it again.